June 30, 2316

-They didn’t need to touch, and he didn’t need to take off any clothes.
-Rose waved her hand over his body, the limb created a soft green glow, and information from the scan stored itself automatically in the glass screen by his bed.
+They didn’t need to touch, and he didn’t need to take off any other clothes.
+Rose waved her hand over his body; a soft green glow emanated between them, and information from the scan stored itself automatically in the glass screen by his bed.
 He could see his heartbeat on the monitor next to several other facts.
 One highlighted with red.

 Rose walked away and left Ethan with the quiet space again.
 If water is my only issue, I can drink water back at the dorms, he huffed.
 Several minutes passed before Rose returned with a gallon of water.
-Once she assured his other vitals were normal, his temperature came across as one-hundred-five, which worried her because elementalists had a one-hundred-six minimum, but they cleared him to return to the dorms along with a prescription to raise his temperature.
+Once she assured his other vitals normalized, his temperature came across as one-hundred-five (which worried her because elementalists had a one-hundred-six minimum), but they still cleared him to return to the dorms along with a prescription to raise his temperature.
 On his way back, his mind drifted to a conversation with his Water element Professor the day before.

 Professor Emma VonBerg approached him after class, his things, scattered across the room, held him back.
 The more proficient elementalists in the class bullied him relentlessly, and nonetheless sent his belongings to the farthest corners of the classroom.
 He found one of his erasers under a nearby desk when Emma addressed him; he whipped up and cracked his head on the metal support beams.
 She quickly apologized for making him hit his head and handed him an ice cube from her hand, which he took to be polite.

 “Ethan, you realize if you fail this Water element test you are going to be classified as a Rogue elementalist.”
 Professor VonBerg took a seat in the next desk over.
 Ethan walked calmly back to where his things were and rummaged longer than necessary in the pockets.

 “I am quite aware of the situation, yes.”
 His tone of voice let her know the lifetime of fear behind his brown eyes.